 Q: What kind of work do you focus on?

-A: We are a full-service renovation/remodeling contractor focusing on all aspects of altering your existing home.
-Although we will gladly build your new home, our true passion lies in working with existing structures.
+A: We are a full-service renovation/remodeling contractor.
+We perform a lot of complete home flips.
+Our true passion lies in working with existing structures.
 We like jobs we can perform for clients who desire and appreciate the benefits of a professional building contractor as opposed to “Two Men in a Truck” handyman service.
 Our scope of work varies from whole-house remodels to master suite additions to complex structural reworking.
-We also perform a large number of kitchen and bathroom remodels.
+We also perform a large number of kitchen remodels.

 Q: How much will my remodeling project cost?